chenxiaoya1990/generate-bar-code/README.md

 * com.google.zxing

 ### Features
-* Generate a new barcode for a given user ID and store it in Redis.
+* Generate a new barcode for a given user ID and store it in Redis and the barcode will be expired after 7min or after being used.
 * Retrieve the barcode image associated with a user ID in Base64 format.
 * Update the status of a barcode to "used" based on the provided barcode value.
 Expired barcodes will also be set to "used".
 * Check if a barcode associated with a user ID is still valid (not expired).